Drawdown to Recovery – Overcoming Big Losses

 Take a Leave of Absence

-Although you have the ability to claim any big loss against any taxable gains, it’s only human nature to beat yourself up over the losing what you lost.
+It’s only human nature to beat yourself up over the loss.
 Try your best not to.
 I know, I know… “Easier said than done.”
 It’s understandable to be upset about what happened.
 Take the rest of the day, maybe the next full day off, and come back to the market with a different attitude, refreshed.
 A great analogy for a big loss would be like playing a round of golf.
 You might take the triple bogey on the 13th, and be mad at yourself about it until you reach the 14th tee.
 It’s a new hole, and a new performance.
 Trading can be similar in that regard.
 Try to treat it as such.

 Assess.
 Adapt.
 Evolve.